 - Attach one end of the red jumper cable clamp to the positive terminal (+) on the dead battery, and then attach the other cable clamp to the positive (+) terminal on the working battery.
 Both cars will be connected through this cable which goes from one positive terminal to another positive terminal of each battery.
 Take into account that while you connect them, the positive end of the cable and the negative one must never touch each other.

 - Attach the black jumper cable clamp to the negative (-) terminal of the working car’s battery and attach the other end to any solid, metallic piece of the car with the dead battery, away from the battery (it may be the engine or the chassis).
 Like this, both cars will be completely connected.

 - Start the car with the working battery like you normally would and leave the engine running for a few minutes without accelerating.

 - Start the car with the dead battery like you normally would and leave the car engine at idle speed.

-- If the car with the dead battery stops working, you may accelerate slightly (1500-2000 RPM).
+- If the car with the dead battery has a bad idling or seems to stop, you may accelerate it slightly (1500-2000 RPM).